hiulit/RetroPie-Limit-Last-Played-Games/README.md

 `./retropie-limit-last-played-games.sh --nth 25`

-The '--nth' option won't do anything by itself.
+The `--nth` option won't do anything by itself.
 It always has to be accompanied, at least, by `--systems`.

 ### `--systems`